CWE-52: Path Equivalence: '/multiple/trailing/slash//'

 Frequently Asked Questions

-What are the security consequences of CWE-52: Path Equivalence: '/multiple/trailing/slash//'?+
+What are the security consequences of Path Equivalence: '/multiple/trailing/slash//'?+

-If exploited, CWE-52 (CWE-52: Path Equivalence: '/multiple/trailing/slash//') it can compromise Read Files or Directories and Modify Files or Directories, leading to outcomes such as Scope: Confidentiality and Integrity.
+If exploited, CWE-52 (Path Equivalence: '/multiple/trailing/slash//') it can compromise Confidentiality and Integrity, leading to outcomes such as Read Files or Directories and Modify Files or Directories.

-Which programming languages are affected by CWE-52: Path Equivalence: '/multiple/trailing/slash//'?+
+Which programming languages are affected by Path Equivalence: '/multiple/trailing/slash//'?+

-CWE-52 commonly affects Languages.
+CWE-52 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+